ChunxuGuo/High-Level-Synthesis-Flow-on-Zynq-using-Vitis-HLS/Lab1.md

-# Vivado HLS Design Flow Lab
+# Vitis HLS Design Flow Lab

 ## Objectives

 After completing this lab, you will be able to:

-* Create a new project using Vivado HLS in GUI mode
+* Create a new project using Vitis HLS in GUI mode
 * Simulate a design
 * Synthesize a design
 * Implement a design
-* Perform design analysis using the Analysis capability of Vivado HLS
+* Perform design analysis using the Analysis capability of Vitis HLS
-* Analyze simulator output using Vivado and XSim simulator
+* Analyze simulator output using Vitis and XSim simulator

 ## Steps

 ### Create a New Project
-#### Create a new project in Vivado HLS targeting PYNQ-Z1 or PYNQ-Z2 board
+#### Create a new project in Vitis HLS targeting PYNQ-Z1 or PYNQ-Z2 board
-1. Select **Start > Xilinx Design Tools > Vivado HLS 2018.2**
+1. Select **Start > Xilinx Design Tools > Vitis HLS 2021.1**
     <p align="center">
     <img src ="./images/lab1/Figure1.png">
     </p>